Selenophone

 Detect unstable audio carriers from unregistered timelines.

-Analyze rhythm, language, instrumentation, emotional residue, and source vector.
+Extract rhythm, language, instrumentation, and source traces.

-Rebuild damaged fragments into playable songs using the surviving memory core.
+Rebuild damaged fragments into playable songs.

 Broadcast completed TX signals back to Earth.